namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 5/30/24
+- Focusing back on 1729 today

 ### 5/29/24
-- Start looking into 2736 with Carol
+- Started looking into the frontend piece for 2736 with Carol

 ### 5/28/24
 - Worked on the 2752 bug